jina-ai/api/README.md

 {"authors": "dev-team@jina.ai", "description": "Jina is the cloud-native neural search solution powered by state-of-the-art AI and deep learning technology", "docs": "https://docs.jina.ai", "license": "Apache 2.0", "methods": [{"name": "pod", "options": [{"choices": null, "default": null, "default_random": false, "help": "the name of this pea, used to identify the pod and its logs.", "name": "name", "option_strings": ["--name"], "required": false, "type": "str"},
 ```

-You can specify the verion and format via:
+You can specify the version and the schema format via:

 ```text
 https://api.jina.ai/VER.json